vmstio/docs/content/funding/costs.md

 ## Income

-The majority of our income comes from monthly subscriptions through [Ko-Fi](https://ko-fi.com/vmstio) and [Patreon](https://www.patreon.com/vmstan), while a small number of members elected to subscribe annually through [Open Collective](https://opencollective.com/vmstio).
+The majority of our income comes from monthly subscriptions through [Ko-Fi](https://ko-fi.com/vmstio) and [Patreon](https://www.patreon.com/vmstan).
-Annual subscriptions are represented [here](/funding/costs#expenses) in the monthly total.

 Any other funding that comes through one-time tips or shop purchases are also represented below.